johncclayton/electric/src/app/src/services/OPERATIONS.md

 ##Goals:

-- **Charger is master**: always reflect what the charger is doing.
+- **[done/sort of] Charger is master**: always reflect what the charger is doing.
 Regardless what is going on, if a user performs an action on the charger, this should override / be reflected on the UI.
 - **Alarms**
   - We want to sound an alarm when charging (discharge, store, balance) completes.
   - This should happen regardless if the user started the operation on the charger, or if it was done via the UI.